Scouts with Disabilities and Special Needs

 There are many units, however, composed of members with similar disabilities or special needs—such as an all-sight-impaired Boy Scout troop or an all-hearing-impaired Cub Scout pack—but these members are encouraged to participate in Scouting activities at the district, council, area, regional, and national levels along with other youth.
 Many of these special Scouting units are located in special schools or centers that make the Scouting program part of their curriculum.

 The National Capital Area Council has established its own advisory committee for youth with disabilities and special needs.
 This committees develops and coordinates an effective Scouting program for youth with disabilities and special needs, using all available community resources.
 James Hamlin is the National Capital Area Council professional staff member responsible for the program for members with disabilities.
-Goose Creek is conducting a survey for units with members affected by physical disabilities.
 BSA also provides a Scouting for Youth With Disabilities Manual.

 Cub Scouts, Boy Scouts, Varsity Scouts, and Venturers with disabilities and special needs participate in the same program as do their peers.